“The priority must be helping people in Afghanistan to reach safety”

 By Mike Adamson, chief executive, British Red Cross

-We warmly welcome the UK Government’s announcement of a resettlement programme that will provide safety for Afghans in need of protection.
+In August, we warmly welcomed the UK government’s announcement of a resettlement programme that aimed to provide safety for Afghans in need of protection.

-The British Red Cross is ready to work with the UK Government and other partners to welcome Afghan refugees and look forward to more detail on the plans and timing.
+The British Red Cross is ready to work with the UK Government and other partners to welcome Afghan more refugees to the UK.

 The absolute priority must be helping people within Afghanistan to reach safety if they’re in danger, including those with family members in the UK.